open5e/open5e/content/srd/combat/combat-sequence.md

 (called the initiative order) in which they act during each round.
 The initiative order remains the same from round to round.

-If a tie occurs, the GM decides the order among tied GM-­‐‑controlled creatures, and the players decide the order among their tied characters.
+If a tie occurs, the GM decides the order among tied GM-­controlled creatures, and the players decide the order among their tied characters.
 The GM can decide the order if the tie is between a monster and a player character.
 Optionally, the GM can have the tied characters and monsters